karkman/MetagenomeCourse2019/MetagenomePart2.md

 Next step is the antibiotic resistance gene annotation.

 We will map all the reads against ResFinder database to annote the antibiotic resistance genes present in the reads.
-First download the Resfinder database and concatenate the different antibiotic resistance gene sub-classes to one file.
+First download the Resfinder database.
 Go to the ResFinder database [BitbBucket repository](https://bitbucket.org/genomicepidemiology/resfinder_db/src/master/) and clone it to your work directory (`$WRKDIR`).

 ```